Children are assessed both formally and informally in a variety of ways:

 Children in Year 6 in the summer of 2016 were the first cohort to take SATs which reflect the new National Curriculum.
 As at KS1 above each child is given a raw score (the actual number of marks they get) alongside their scaled score.
 100 will always represent the 'national standard'.
 Scores of 100 or above will indicate that the child has reached the expected standard.
 Scaled scores will range from 80 to 120.

 Children sit tests in Reading, Maths and Grammar, Punctuation and Spelling (GPS).
 These tests are set and marked externally.
-Writing and Science are assessed by the teacher.
+Writing is assessed by the teacher.